Actuarial valuations: points to consider

 The Régie wishes to inform actuaries that, pursuant to the Supplemental Pension Plans Act, the alternative settlement methods presented in the Educational Note of September 2013 cannot be used in Québec.

 The actuarial valuation report must give the amounts required to pay the residual benefits that are due in the fiscal year covered by the actuarial valuation.
 If no amount is required, the actuary must indicate it in the report.

 Residual benefits are the portion of member benefits that were not paid because the plan was not fully solvent.
 Such benefits must be paid within five years after the date of the initial payment or not later than the normal retirement age, if the members attain that age before the expiry of the five-year period.

 The amounts required to pay the residual benefits must be paid in addition to current service contributions and amortization payments.

 Actuarial Information Summary

-The actuary who signs the actuarial valuation report must complete the Actuarial Information Summary and sign the declaration it contains in the following cases:
+The actuary who signs the actuarial valuation report must complete the Actuarial Information Summary and sign the declaration it contains.

 The Régie's specifications

 The Régie gives guidance on certain lines of the Actuarial Information Summary as a complement to the instructions given on the form.